day8/re-frame/docs/api-builtin-effects.md

         [:full-screen true]
         [:http     {:method :GET  :url "http://somewhere.com/"}]]}
 ```
 That's a map with two keys:  `:db` and `:fx`.
 Which means there are two effects in this example.
-In another case, there could be
+In older code, there could be
 more or less.

 Each effect consists of an `id` and a `payload` pair.
 The `id` identifies the effect required and the `payload`